benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 As a web developer, I have the luxury to not have to use WordPress or any other platform.

-My blog lays on a a completely custom platform I coded from A to Z. (Excluding open-source components I use like everyone else.)
+My blog lays on a completely custom platform I coded from A to Z. (Excluding open-source components I use like everyone else.)

-Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.), because I know everything that's going on under the hood.
+Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.), because I know everything what's going on under the hood.

 ## I wrote a few articles and I update them constantly

 I'm not convinced you need to spam Google with dozens of new articles every month to rank (in the beginning at least).

-For now, I have ~15 articles and that's perfectly fine.
+For now, I have ~15 articles that I wrote based on popular keywords and that's perfectly fine.

-I update them regularly, based on what competitors are doing.
-I also structure them to be as snippets-friendly as possible, which can help you reach the first position in the SERPs more quickly.
+I update them regularly, based on what competitors are doing (competitors are sites that are near me in the SERPs).

+I also structure them to be as snippets-friendly as possible, which can help you rank first quicker.

 ## I built a few links

 Link building isn't most people's cup of tea.
 Myself included.
 But it needs to be done.
-I build links by:
+I essentially build links by:
-- Writing guest posts (for now, I only wrote one, which isn't enough);
-- Posting community links on various websites (used in newsletters for instance);
+- Posting community links on various popular websites in the niche (these links are also reused in newsletter, which is an additional channel of traffic);
-- I also tried to post dofollow links on forums, but I now know **it doesn't work unless it's relevant to the conversation**. **You can be penalized for that**.
-Remove them if you can.
+- I also tried to post dofollow links on forums, but I now know **it doesn't work unless it's relevant to the conversation**. **You can get penalized for that**.
+Remove them ASAP if you can.

 I even naturally acquired some links from high authorities in the niche (on [Laravel.io](https://laravel.io), [Freek Van der Herten's blog](https://freek.dev) and [Larachat](https://larachat.co) for example).

 ## Reports for each month since the beginning

-### October 2022
+### October 2022 (month in progress)

-October 2022 is not done yet, but I want to share the data anyway.

 ![Google Search Console report for October 2022.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666716303/benjamincrozat.com/Screenshot_2022-10-25_at_18.44.27_ome49t.png)

 The numbers:

-- Clicks: **304**;
+- Clicks: **327 (+710%)**;
-- Impressions: **20.4K**;
+- Impressions: **21.2K (+412%)**;
-- Average CTR: **1.5%**;
+- Average CTR: **1.5% (+166%)**;
-- Average position: **27.5**.
+- Average position: **27 (+158%)**.

 What I did: